 Step 2: Plan Your Course Content

-Creating engaging course content is key to delivering a better learning experience.
+Creating engaging course content is key to delivering a better learning process.

-With CustomerHub, you can speed up the planning process with its plug-and-play simplicity, scalability, and seamless integrations.
+With CustomerHub, you can speed up the planning process with its intuitive course builder, scalability, and seamless integrations.
 These tools let you focus on building impactful courses without getting bogged down by technical challenges.

 2.1 Structure Your Course